sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-sidebargadget4.md

 `Gadget4` specifies the path of a gadget (.gadget) folder.
 The gadget folder has a .gadget extension.

-You can enable built-in Windows® 7 gadgets in the C:\\Program Files\\Windows Sidebar\\Gadgets folder, or you can enable your own custom gadgets.
+You can enable built-in Windows 7 gadgets in the C:\\Program Files\\Windows Sidebar\\Gadgets folder, or you can enable your own custom gadgets.
 We recommend that you install custom gadgets in the C:\\Program Files\\Windows Sidebar\\Shared Gadgets\\ folder.

 ## Values